turtlecoin/cs-turtlecoin/Tests/ReadMe.md

 Try not to modify the solution file though, these projects should be kept separate from the main solution, and entirely contained in this directory.

-Please see Test.csproj.example for an example project that references the main CantiLib project.
+Please see Test.sln.example and Test.csproj.example for an example solution that references the main CantiLib project.